Skip to main content

 Interpreting Laboratory Markers

 A complete hormonal panel for suspected low testosterone extends beyond total testosterone.
 Measuring free testosterone, the biologically active portion not bound to proteins, provides a more accurate reflection of tissue availability.
-Additionally, assessing Sex Hormone Binding Globulin (SHBG) is crucial, as high SHBG can bind more testosterone, reducing free levels even if appears normal.
+Additionally, assessing Sex Hormone Binding Globulin (SHBG) is crucial, as high SHBG can bind more testosterone, reducing free levels even if total testosterone appears normal.

-Evaluating LH and FSH levels helps differentiate between primary (testicular failure, indicated by high LH/FSH and low testosterone) and secondary hypogonadism (pituitary or hypothalamic dysfunction, indicated by low or normal LH/FSH and low testosterone).
+Evaluating LH and FSH levels helps differentiate between primary hypogonadism (testicular failure, indicated by high LH/FSH and low testosterone) and secondary hypogonadism (pituitary or hypothalamic dysfunction, indicated by low or normal LH/FSH and low testosterone).
 Prolactin levels are also often checked, as elevated prolactin can suppress GnRH and LH secretion.

 A thorough diagnostic process considers the interplay of various hormones and the timing of their measurement.